 - Assign a mentor to provide them with guidance.
 Organise progress reviews and feedback

-Unfortunately, this is another grey area for employment law!
+Unfortunately, this is a confusing area for employers!
 The circumstances where internships can be offered work without pay are limited – ‘real’ interns should not be carrying out a role that is performed by a current worker, and should not have set hours or set tasks if they are unpaid.

-You must be paid the National Minimum Wage if you a ‘worker’ (or Employee) over compulsory school leaving age.
-If you are a Worker then you are also entitled to holiday pay, sick pay, the Agency Workers Regulations coming in October 2011 and so on (see our Guide to Your Employment Rights).
-You cannot waive your rights to the NMW (i.e. choose not to receive it) if you are entitled to it.
+You must be paid the National Minimum Wage if you’re a ‘worker’ (or employee) over compulsory school leaving age.
+If you’re a worker, you’re also entitled to holiday pay, sick pay, and so on (see our guide to your employment rights).
+You can’t waive your rights to the NMW (i.e. choose not to receive it) if you’re entitled to it.

 - Who is rewarded for the work by money OR benefits/expenses

-So, if an Employer advertises for an intern, offering a reward in the form of some payment or some benefit, this would suggest the intern is likely to be a ‘worker’.
-If the placement offers paid work on completion of it this could point to a ‘worker’ relationship.
+So, if an employer advertises for an intern, offering a reward in the form of some payment or some benefit, this would suggest the intern is likely to be a ‘worker’.
+If the placement offers paid work on completion of it this could also point to a ‘worker’ relationship.
 This means the Intern should be paid at least the relevant age-related National Minimum Wage.

-To be eligible for the NMW it does not matter what your placement/job is called, it matters what you do at work.
+To be eligible for the NMW, it doesn’t matter what your placement/job is called, it matters what you do at work.

-- Volunteers and voluntary workers are an exception, who do not qualify for the NMW, and we will cover those categories in a separate article on Volunteering here.
+- Volunteers and voluntary workers are an exception, who don’t qualify for the NMW, and we look at those categories in a separate article on volunteering here

-- If you are solely shadowing someone else, and have no set hours or set tasks, you are unlikely to be a Worker and so not eligible for the NMW.
+- If you are solely shadowing someone else, and have no set hours or set tasks, you are unlikely to be a Worker and so are not eligible for the NMW

-The Government run a Pay and Work Rights Helpline on 0800 917 2388 which can advise you more in this area.
+Acas run a Pay and Work Rights Helpline on 0300 123 1100 which can advise you more about your pay rights in this area.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.